janbodnar/Python-Skolenie/dictionary.md

 # Dictionary

-A *Python dictionary* is a container of key-value pairs.
-It is mutable and can contain mixed
+A *Python dictionary* is a mutable container of key-value pairs, also called an associative array or hash table in other languages.
+Keys must be unique and immutable, such as strings, numbers, or tuples; values can be of any type.
+Since Python 3.7, dictionaries preserve the insertion order of their pairs.
-types.
-A dictionary is an unordered collection.
-Python dictionaries are called associative
-arrays or hash tables in other languages.
-The keys in a dictionary must be immutable objects
-like strings or numbers.
-They must also be unique within a dictionary.

 ## Creation